RHS Growing Guides

 Supporting

-When the stems are 30cm (1ft) tall, draw up a mound of soil around the base, about 15cm (6in) high, to help stabilise the plants as they grow.
-In windy sites, insert tall bamboo canes around the outside of plantings, linked together with twine.
-Good support helps to prevent wind-rock, which can loosen the tubers in the ground, hindering growth or even leading to rotting.
-Supporting them like this will also help to keep the plants tidy.
+When the stems are about 30cm (1ft) tall, draw up a mound of soil around the base, about 15cm (6in) high, to help stabilise the plants as they grow.
+In windy sites, insert tall supports (bamboo canes, hazel or other woody stems) around the outside of plantings and use garden twine or string to contain the growth.
+Good support helps to prevent wind-rock, which can loosen the tubers in the ground and reduce their growth.
+Strong winds can potentially cause stems to break or topple over.

-Alternatively, you can cut the stems down to 1.5m (5ft) in late summer (although you’ll lose the flowers), so they won’t be buffeted by the wind, which can loosen the roots or topple the stems.
+Alternatively, you can cut tall stems down to about 1.5m (5ft) in late July or August (also removing the flowers, see below).
 Don’t reduce their height any more than that though, as it could lead to a smaller crop of tubers.
-Plants in containers, in particular, will benefit from being cut back, to reduce the risk of the pot being blown over.

 Removing flowers